YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/path/nodes/root_schema_node.rst

 RootSchemaNode
 ==============

-.. cpp:namespace:: ydk::path

 Instances of this class represent the Root of the SchemaTree.

+.. cpp:class:: ydk::path::RootSchemaNode : public SchemaNode

+    Instances of this class represent the Root of the :cpp:class:`SchemaNode<SchemaNode>` Tree.
 A :cpp:class:`RootSchemaNode<RootSchemaNode>` can be used to instantiate a :cpp:class:`DataNode<DataNode>` tree or an :cpp:class:`Rpc<Rpc>` object.
 The children of the :cpp:class:`RootSchemaNode<RootSchemaNode>` represent the top level :cpp:class:`SchemaNode<SchemaNode>` in the YANG module submodules.

-.. cpp:class:: RootSchemaNode : public SchemaNode

-    Instances of this class represent the Root of the :cpp:class:`SchemaNode<SchemaNode>` Tree.

     .. cpp:function:: virtual ~RootSchemaNode()